MUKESHKUSHWAHA41866/DevTinder/homework.md

 Create PasswordHash using bcrypt.hash & save the user is excrupted password Create login API
 Compare password and throw error if email or password is invalid

+install cookie-parse
+just send a dummy cookie to user create GET /profile API and check if you get the cookie back install jsonwebtoken
+In login API, after email and password validation , create ajwt token and send it to user in cookie read the cookie inside your profile API and find the logged in user userAuth Middleware
+Add the userAuth middle ware in profile API and a new sendConnectionRequest API Set the expiry of JWT token and cookies to 7 days Create userSchema method to getJWT()